-David is acutely aware of the need to invest in dementia research to give hope to the 850,000 people living with the condition in the UK.
+David is acutely aware of the need to invest in dementia research to give hope to almost one million people living with the condition in the UK.
 He is a committed supporter of the charity and an Ambassador for the Insight 46 Giving Club, which aims to raise £2million for research with the support of a group of leading donors.

 David has played a major part in securing more than £500,000 so far for Insight 46 through his own donations and those of others he has helped inspire.
 This money is funding a major study that aims to gain important insights into early changes in the brain in diseases like Alzheimer’s compared to normal ageing.

 Liz and her two daughters Chrissi and Ciana have become prominent spokespeople for Alzheimer’s Research UK in memory of Liz’s husband and Chrissi and Ciana’s father, Mike Ayre.